Third-Party Visitation Cases

-Some of the most emotionally fraught family law disputes arise when individuals-stepparents, grandparents, or other adults who play a central role in a child’s life-believe it is in a child’s best interest to have visitation and the legal parent’s object.
-These cases can sometimes involve third parties making accusations regarding parental fitness and the parents having to fight against these accusations.
+Some of the most emotionally fraught family law disputes arise when individuals (stepparents, grandparents or other adults who play a central role in a child’s life) believe it is in a child’s best interests to have visitation, and the legal parents object.
+These cases can sometimes involve third parties making accusations regarding parental fitness and the parents fighting these accusations.

-If you are on either side of such a dispute, it is essential that you speak with an experienced Burlingame family law attorney regarding your rights and potential legal options.
-At Chase, Berenstein and Murray, Counselors at Law, we counsel parents, grandparents and other parties throughout San Mateo, San Francisco, the Peninsula and South Bay.
-With more than 25 years of experience in the area of family law, we work to help our clients achieve favorable results.
+If you are on either side of such a dispute, it is essential that you speak with an experienced family law attorney regarding your rights and potential legal options.
+At Chase, Berenstein and Murray, Counselors at Law, we counsel parents, grandparents and other parties.
+With more than 30 years of practice in the area of family law, we work to help our clients achieve favorable results.
 We’re here to make what can be a difficult, draining legal process more manageable.

-When Third Parties May Have a Claim for Visitation Rights
+When Third Parties May Be Entitled To Visitation Rights

 In order to make a compelling claim for visitation, third parties must establish the following:

-- There is a preexisting relationship between the child and the grandparent that has engendered a bond such that visitation would be in a child’s best interest.
+- There is a preexisting relationship between the child and the grandparent or other third party that has engendered a bond such that visitation would be in a child’s best interest.

 - In balancing the interests of the child in having visitation against the interests of the exercise of parental authority, visitation is appropriate.

-- There is a legal presumption against grandparent visitation if both parents agree it should be denied.
+- There is a legal presumption against grandparent/third party visitation if both parents agree it should be denied.

 This can be a tremendous hurdle to overcome for third parties.
-Regardless of your situation, our experienced Burlingame visitation attorneys can advise you regarding your claim and work to achieve an outcome that is fair for you, the parents, and the children involved.
+Regardless of your situation, we can advise you regarding your claim and work to achieve an outcome that is fair for you, the parents, and the children involved.